tajseattle/tajseattle.github.io/_posts/2022-11-01-Things-to-do-before-you-leave.md

 ## **2. Bank, Brokerage, Retirement and HSA accounts** {#brokerage}

 Assuming you don't have a green card or a US passport, your tax status will likely change to non-resident alien after you leave (typically starting the next tax year).
-This will affect taxation, whether you can keep your existing accounts open etc ([read more in the Financial Planning section]({% post_url 2022-11-01-Financial-Planning %}#US-Assets)).
+This will affect taxation, whether you can keep your existing accounts open etc ([read more in the Taxation and Regulations section]({% post_url 2022-11-01-Taxation-Regulation %}#US-Assets)).
 With that in mind:

 1. **Open spare bank, brokerage and retirement accounts before leaving** - Once you are a nonresident, most banks won’t let you open new accounts, and some will force you to close your existing accounts.
 Finding out which ones allow you to keep your existing accounts open is a crapshoot, and I personally had to spend a few hours on the phone with each bank to get an answer(Customer service typically doesn't know, and they have to connect you to the back office).
 Having extra accounts gives you the flexibility to rollover funds/stocks in case one of your existing institutions closes your accounts.